 5 Mistakes to Avoid When Cooking Ribs

 There are certain foods that really define summer, and towards the top of my list are ribs.
 The season wouldn’t be complete without a finger-licking, tender rack of ribs.
-It doesn’t matter whether they’re straight off the grill or pulled from a hot oven, ribs are a summer essential.
-When you’re making them your mealtime main, be sure to avoid these common errors.
+It doesn’t matter whether they’re grilled or oven-baked or made lightning-fast in the Instant Pot, ribs are a summer essential.

 1. Not removing the membrane from the back of the ribs.